 Simple Options:

-Add fresh lemon to your dog’s daily diet.
+Add fresh lemon or other fresh citrus to your dog’s daily diet.

-Add fresh papaya to your dog or cat's daily diet.
+Add fresh papaya or berries to your dog or cat's daily diet.

 Veggie Options